 NET Power Inc. (NPWR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 9, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against NET Power Inc. ("Net Power" or the "Company") (NYSE: NPWR ).
+BENSALEM, Pa., May 14, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against NET Power Inc. ("Net Power" or the "Company") (NYSE: NPWR ).

-IF YOU SUFFERED A LOSS ON YOUR NET POWER INVESTMENTS, CLICK HERE BEFORE JUNE 17, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NET POWER INC. (NPWR), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 17, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?